shahab897/node-amazing-tools/README.md

 The API will return a JSON response with a status code of 200 and a message "PDF has been converted to Word" and file location if the conversion was successful.
 If an error occurs, the API returns a JSON response with a status code of 500 and the error message.

+# 3. RSS Feed Reader API

+This API retrieves the latest items from an RSS feed URL.

+### Usage

+Send a POST request to the API endpoint with the feedUrl parameter containing the URL of the RSS feed to retrieve.

+The API will return a JSON array of feed items, each containing title, link, and pubdate properties.

 ## License

 This project is licensed under the [MIT license](https://opensource.org/licenses/MIT).
 Feel free to use it however you like.